Fluci/croc/coding_guidelines.md

 No claim made on having the best solutions.

+The last section is a list of potential traps that I try to keep in mind.

 ## Preparation
 - *Know what you want*: I often want to do everything at once (implement this cool data structure, write that ingenious script, learn this aspect, spend time with my loved once, …).
 Time management is important for me to look back on a successful day.